sfzbuilder/sfzpack-Bigga_Giggas---John_Rekevics_Saxophone_Library/README.md

 ```

 ## Don't forget to share presets!
 You can do pull requests to this repo in the `Presets` folder with your sfz files made by you!
-Also do the same in `Projects` if possible.
+Also include the `sfzproj` files of them.